Gain Insights on Your Subscribers

-A/B testing involves selecting a variable, in this case, subject line, and creating two versions of it.
+A/B testing involves selecting a variable, in this case, a subject line, and creating two versions of it.
 One is called Subject Line 1, and the other is called Subject Line 2.
-By systematically deploying both versions the subject line to your target audience, you can determine which line is more effective.Success can be measured on a variety of metrics, including opens, clicks, conversions, etc.
+By systematically deploying both versions of the subject line to your target audience, you can determine which line is more effective.Success can be measured on a variety of metrics, including opens, clicks, conversions, etc.

 What makes a subject line test so important?

 Aside from your company name, a subject line is one of the first ways to capture your audience’s attention.
-If your subject line is not captivating enough to peak your subscriber’s interest, it will most likely get lost in their inbox or, even worse, moved to trash.
-However, with an A/B Split Campaign you can reduce the chances of your email being overlooked by testing the strength of different subject lines.
+If your subject line is not captivating enough to pique your subscriber’s interest, it will most likely get lost in their inbox or, even worse, moved to trash.
+However, with an A/B Split Campaign, you can reduce the chances of your email being overlooked by testing the strength of different subject lines.